Compost & Soil

 Adds (a few) Nutrients

-In spite of the insistence that compost is not an organic fertilizer, it is incumbent upon any responsible writer to admit, however reluctantly, that compost does contain some nutrients.
+In spite of the insistence that compost is not a fertilizer, it is incumbent upon any responsible writer to admit, however reluctantly, that compost does contain some nutrients.

 More importantly, it provides vital micronutrients such as iron, manganese, copper and zinc which are essential to plant health in minute quantities and which are often missing from synthetic fertilizers and are overlooked by gardeners.